outbe/outbe-l2-contracts/docs/adrs/0001-consumption-record.md

 Key design choices:

+- Compatibility with `ERC721Enumerable` standard
+- Records are stored as a mapping from crId to ConsumptionRecordEntity.
+- Records are indexed by owner to allow efficient lookups by owner.
 - Access control is delegated to a CRA Registry and enforced by a CRAAware mixin via onlyActiveCRA.
 - Record identity is externalized to a bytes32 hash supplied by submitters; the registry only enforces uniqueness and basic well-formedness.